AAnderson1817/Project1/proyect.md

 3. The game must include the ability for a second player to participate as either the supervisor/screenwatcher, or as a second whistleblower.

 ### Wants
-* A consistent theme applied across all elements related to the intelligence industry and the growing role of Big Data in our everyday lives.
+* A consistent theme applied across all elements.
 * An interactive image/element similar to the features on the corners of Hearthstone boards.
 Ideally, it is distracting enough that the user is tempted to occasionally mess with the object, hindering their progress.
 * Multiple difficulties.
 * The ability to reverse the characters, or randomize the order of words to simulate basic encryption and improve the user's ability to independently process words/characters without auto-completing portions in their head.